ccUnity3d/Brainztorm-docs/manual/users/introduction.rst

 .. image:: images/profanity-category.png

+The fields in profanity category are:

+- *Name*: Name to represent the category.
+- *Locale*: Locale language.

 To add a filter to the profanity filter should enter "Profanity Filters" which allows the filling of those words in a specific group.

 .. image:: images/profanity-filters.png

+The fields in profanity filters are:

+- *Category*: Category of the filter.
+- *Type*: The type to apply the filter.
+- *Value*: Value of the filter.

 Words can be represented in different types which allow amicably say whether to search for the word at the beginning or end of a frace / word or that word exactly.

 .. image:: images/profanity-filters-types.png

+- *First*: It indicates that you should start with the set value.
+Example: Start with the word "Apple".
+- *Last*: It indicates that you should end with the set value.
+Example: End with the word "Apple".
+- *Exactly*: It indicates that you should exactly the value.
+Example: Exactly the word "Apple" without case sensitive.
+- *Inverse First*: It indicates that you should start with the set value.
+Example: Start with the word "محمد".
+- *Inverse First*: It indicates that you should end with the set value.
+Example: End with the word "محمد".
+- *Inverse Exactly*: It indicates that you should exactly the value.
+Example: Exactly the word "محمد".
+- *None*: It indicates that you should exactly the value.
+Example: Exactly the word "Apple" with case sensitive.

 When updating your username Brainztorm reviews the list profanity filter and see if it is a word that meets the criteria administered: